 Money!
 Regional book writers don’t make money like Tom Clancy or J. K. Rowling.
 A first time author is typically offered 10% net on each sale.
 Let’s say a book retails for $20.00.
 Barnes & Noble or other booksellers typically takes 40% for each copy sold.
 That leaves the publisher with $12.00.
 Of that, the writer gets 10%.
 In this case, $1.20 for each book.
 Over a period of time, selling 3,000 copies would constitute a successful title.
 Or $3,600 for the writer.
 Less returns.

 There are many good reasons for a writer to want to write a book, but for first time authors, money isn’t high on the list.
 In fact, well paying magazine articles rate a bigger return. $1,000 to $1,200 for a 2,500 word article is obtainable, given the right magazine.
-Compare that 2,500 words, written over a month or two, to a year long struggle to produce 50,000 to 60,000 words for a book.
+My last article for Outdoor California netted $2,100 since they paid for many photographs.
+Compare that return for 2,500 words, written over a month or two, to a year long struggle to produce 50,000 to 60,000 words for a book.
 Mind you, I’m not complaining.
 I just don’t want others to complain.
 I’m not Tom Clancy.
 Not yet.